gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 callback to the propagator to update the velocity scaling factor, and scales the box and the positions of the system.

-#### `FreeEnergyPerturbationElement`
+#### `FreeEnergyPerturbationData::Element`
-The `FreeEnergyPerturbationElement` holds the lambda vector and the current FEP state, offering access to its values via getter functions.
-The FreeEnergyPerturbationElement does update the lambda values during the simulation run if lambda is non-static.
-It implements the checkpointing client interface to save its current state for restart.
+The `FreeEnergyPerturbationData::Element` is a member class of `FreeEnergyPerturbationData` that updates the lambda values during the simulation run if lambda is non-static.
+It implements the checkpointing client interface to save the current state of `FreeEnergyPerturbationData` for restart.

 ## Data structures